RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-21-esc-programming-and-calibration-for-openrov.markdown

 ###Success
 Words cannot express the joy of having a successfully assembled OpenROV.
 Only one thing was better: [Piloting the OpenROV on Lake Michigan](/blog/2014/08/22/openrov-meets-chicago-lake-michigan/) on the following day.

+_Photo acknowledgement: The ESC photo at the beginning of this article was made available by OpenROV at http://openrov.com.
+Thank you OpenROV team!_